TinkerTools/tinker9/README.md

 ### Build System
 CMake scripts have been added.

-**(Deprecated)**
+**(Deprecated) Makefile**
-In the meanwhile, please always run `make -f make/Makefile create_build` to create a build directory first in order to generate other files in the build directory required by `Makefile`.
+Please always run `make -f make/Makefile create_build` to create a build directory first in order to generate other files in the build directory required by `Makefile`.

 ### GNU C++
 The version of `g++` cannot be overly recent, in case `nvcc` might fail to support.